17 Things I Love About Scythe

 5. Rewarding Long-term Strategy: Because of the need to choose actions carefully, Scythe rewards players that can determine and carry out a long-term strategy.
 Granted, the strategy may need to be adjusted as other players make their moves.
 But overall, planning ahead is well worth the effort.

 6. Varying Costs: All bottom actions on the player mats are the same for every player.
 However, the costs vary from mat to mat.
-For some, the cost to construct a Mech will be 3 Oil while for others it will be 4 Oil.
+For some, the cost to construct a Mech will be 3 Metal while for others it will be 4 Metal.
 But on the flip side, Enlisting Recruits may be reverse for those players with a 4 Food cost vs. a 3 Food cost.
 Which all leads up to one of the elements I love most…

 7. Upgrading: The way upgrades are done in Scythe rocks!
 It’s one of my favorite parts of the game because it simultaneously increases the reward of a top action and decreases the cost of a bottom action.
 And players get to choose how to mix and match the updates.
 They can upgrade a spot in one top section of their player mat and place it on a different bottom section.
 The options are plentiful and leave many things to try in future plays.